rayzurr/notebook/notes/fcc/fcc-html-css.md

 ](4-fcc-magazine-1a.png)

 - `rel: referrer` is used to track analytics on people who click on a tag link.
 Conversely `noreferrer`

+- Gridbox layout of a chessboard.
+Each tile is a grid.

+- `display: flex` & `grid-template-columns: ` are the properties to use grid;

+- grip template can use `minmax` as a arguement.
+This determines the min and max width size of grid.

+-  `row-gap` property add spaces to the rows

+- `grip column` is a sub-property of `grid-template-columns: ` and applies to the child elements of the main property.

+- grid-column property, which is shorthand for grid-column-start and grid-column-end tells the grid item which grid line to start and end at.

 # Chapter 5
 ### Learn CSS Animation by Building a Ferris Wheel
 ### Learn CSS Transforms by Building a Penguin